All Episodes

 Just like the housing market will crash.

-Not maybe, it's gonna crash.
+Not maybe, it's going to crash.

 Anyway, appreciate the call, Betty.